 : "When we did 'King Tut,' he came to the theatre we were playing in L.A. with this idea between the soundcheck and the show that he described to the band.
 'Play this.
 Now have the bass go like this.
 Jeff, you guys go, 'Tut, Tut, King Tut.'
 Everybody worked on it for about an hour, we went on stage and did it, and we just blew the roof off the place.
 So that was fun.
 I would say that Steve has always been productive – making something.
 It's not always good according to some sales figures.
 But the sales figures don't always indicate what was good or not, and the critics often don't know that some of it is so stellar that we're really lucky to have him around."

-Martin is an accomplished banjo player, and McEuen produced his 2010 album, The Crow
+Martin got more than a little proficient as a banjo player, and McEuen produced his 2010 album, The Crow

 , which won the Grammy for Bluegrass Album of the Year.